Lakorthus/100-days-of-code/README.md

 @schofcode we had to do a prensentation/song about set and map data structures with group.
 I have learned a lot about the importance of teamwork and communication.

-**Thoughts**: Last day with Ryan my partner of ths week, I am going to miss him, but I am sure we will keep in touch.
+**Thoughts**: Last day with Ryan my partner of this week, I am going to miss him, but I am sure we will keep in touch.
 I learned a lot from him specially about diferent ways to solve problems.

+### Day 15: Oct 07, Friday

+**Today's Progress**: Hacktaon day, we had to build a game with the data from an API.
+I have learned a lot about the importance of teamwork and communication.

+The game was a Pokedex where you can search for a pokemon and see its image name and type, displaying it on the DOM.

+Using mostly JavaScript and few lines of HTML and CSS.

+**Thoughts**: Great last day with Ryan, I have build great friendships with my team mates.
+What a great week!

+### Day 16: Oct 08, Saturday

+**Today's Progress**: Today I felt great about my progress and being able to help my lovely teammates at @schoolofcode, reviewing lessons from last week and practising my skills on DOM manipulation and event listeners.
+Happy to be part of this community 🫶

+**Thoughts**: Sticking to my goals and being able to help others is what makes me feel great.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)